Ipswich to host free diversity and inclusion sessions for teachers

 The in-person training will be delivered by Ellisha Soanes, an award-winning diversity consultant, Liz Pemberton, the director of the Black Nursery Manager Training and Consultancy, Bex Bothwell O'Hearn, director of Loud & Proud Education Ltd, as well as Aisha Thomas, founder of Representation Matters.

-Ellisha Soanes, Aspire Black Suffolk director and the first black history lecturer in the UK, said: “The sessions are called ‘join to dance’, because when one person starts dancing by themselves, they look a bit funny, but when other people start getting involved and being a part of it, then everybody does a little wave, and it starts the motion.
+Ellisha Soanes, Aspire Black Suffolk director who steered the first FE college to teach black history across the year, said: “The sessions are called ‘join to dance’, because when one person starts dancing by themselves, they look a bit funny, but when other people start getting involved and being a part of it, then everybody does a little wave, and it starts the motion.
 That's what the whole sessions are about.

 “I think it's fundamentally important that everybody who is going to be working with young people of any age to come along and listen to the talks.